 The whole island can be cycled in less than an hour and is best done around sunrise.

-If you get up and take a bike ride around the island early in the morning, you’ll miss all the tourists.
+If you get up and take a bike ride around the island early in the morning, you’ll miss all the tourists and the midday heat.

 However be prepared, the paths are not always concrete.
 You will hit some sandy sections of beach that you may have to walk across.